juliaSerpa1/pageLOVT/README.md

-Projeto desenvolvido com a utilização da plataforma figma em sala.
+Template desenvolvido com a utilização do figma.